jeonghm9764/TwinDNN/README.md

 This open source project contains the source code for TwinDNN.

-When referencing this application in a publication, please cite whichever paper(s) as appropriate:
+When referencing this application in a publication, please cite the following paper:

 [1] H. Jeong and D. Chen, "TwinDNN: A Tale of Two Deep Neural Networks," IEEE International Conference on Application-specific Systems, Architectures and Processors, 2021.